Our Ministries

 Children's Ministries

 At Hilton Presbyterian, ministering to children and families is a top priority.
 We seek to help children discover God’s love for them and learn to share that love with their families, friends, and the world around them.
-We have many opportunities for education and growth for our children, including Sunday School -- September through May and Time with the Children during worship.
+We have many opportunities for education and growth for our children, including Sunday Groups -- September through May, and Children's Time during worship.

 Youth Ministries